t3-oss/create-t3-app/www/src/pages/en/usage/env-variables.md

 _**NOTE:** An empty string is still a string, so `z.string()` will accept an empty string as a valid value.
 If you want to make sure that the environment variable is not empty, you can use `z.string().min(1)`._

-3. optional: Add the environment variable to `.env-example`, but don't include the token
+3. optional: Add the environment variable to `.env.example`, but don't include the token

 ```
 TWITTER_API_TOKEN=